git-abhishek/gsoc-2018/Abhishek_Singh_Proposal.md

 Furthermore, this project touches the entire codebase of yt.
 It would not only help me understand yt better but would also make me competent to keep contributing in future.
 I believe when one knows the end-to-end of a system, then one can think of innovative and polished solutions of the shortcomings in the system.

 Given an opportunity to work on this project, I am confident with my possessed skills and the right mentorship, that I will be able to enhance yt making its developer more confident and at the same time increasing the penchant of its userbase.
 I believe this would be a wonderful learning opportunity for me and would be my pleasure to give back to the open source community.

+## References
+I deeply thank [Nathan Goldbaum](https://github.com/ngoldbaum) and [Colin Marc](https://github.com/colinmarc) for their valuable feedback on this project proposal.
+I appreciate their help and efforts!

 ## Appendix
 ### 1. Personal Details